 The Corporation maintains insurance, which in Management's view, provides coverage that addresses all material insurable risks, is similar to that which would be maintained by a prudent owner and operator of similar businesses and is subject to deductibles, limits and exclusions that are customary and reasonable given the cost of procuring insurance and current operating conditions.
+The Corporation self-insures certain risks through its wholly-owned captive insurance subsidiary CES (Barbados) Indemnity Corp.
 The Corporation is responsible for obtaining or causing to be obtained a policy of insurance for its directors and officers.
 See "Risk Factors - Risks Relating to the Business of the Corporation - Operating Risks and Insurance".